-Figure 26: Alternative exits seperated by fire-resisting construction
+Figure 24: Alternative exits (seperated by fireresisting construction)

-Measuring travel distances for initial dead-end travel
+Measuring travel distances for initial deadend travel

-Where the initial direction of travel in an open area is in one direction only (see Figure 27), or within an inner room (see Figure 28) the travel distance (A-B) should be limited to that for a 'single escape route' in Table 2.
+Where the initial direction of travel in an open area (see Figure 25) is in one direction only or within an inner room (see Figure 26), the travel distance (A-B) should be limited to that for a 'single escape route' in Table 2.

 Any alternative exits should be positioned to ensure that a fire will not compromise both exits.
-The maximum total travel distance recommended in Table 2 should apply to the nearest exit (Figure 28, distance A-C).
+The maximum total travel distance recommended in Table 2 should apply to the nearest exit (Figure 26, distance A-C).
 However, since you have two exits, your total travel distance should not exceed that for 'more than one escape route' in Table 2.

-Figure 27: Measuring travel distance from initial dead end (open plan)
+Figure 25: Measuring travel distance from initial dead end (open plan)